kindspirit/better_bind_polyfill/README.md

 S.call(s)// should be "", but polyfill again constructs a new String object
 ```

-The above is an artifact of no perfect way to test for use of the `new` keyword in ES3.
+The above is an artifact of ES3 having no perfect way to test for use of the `new` keyword.
 But since there is rarely any reason to use .call() or .apply() with a bound function, the above example is an edge case you would typically never find anywhere.
 So it's just something to be aware of.